syncfusion/ej2-react-docs/src/charts/bullet-chart/value-bar.md

 {% endtab %}

-## Feature Bar Types
+## Types of Actual Bar

-You can customize the shape of the feature bar or value bar using the `type` property of the bullet chart.
-Feature bar contains `Rect` and `Dot` shapes.
-The default type of feature bar is `Rect`.
+The shape of the actual bar can be customized using the [`type`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#type) property of the Bullet Chart.
+The actual bar contains `Rect` and `Dot` shapes.
+By default, the actual bar shape is Rect.

 {% tab template="bullet-chart/value-bar", sourceFiles="app/**/*.tsx", compileJsx=true %}